University of North Carolina School of the Arts: Mascot

 Although UNCSA has no officially sanctioned athletic teams, the school mascot is The Fighting Pickle.
 The premiere athletic event from the early 1970s was an annual touch-football game between a UNCSA team versus one from a Wake Forest University fraternity.

 The mascot was selected by a contest name the football team in 1972.
-The original name was simply "The Pickles," along with a slogan, "Sling 'Em By The Warts!" but the mascot eventually became "The Fighting Pickles."
+The original name was simply "The Pickles", along with a slogan, "Sling 'Em By The Warts!" but the mascot eventually became "The Fighting Pickles".
 In the spring of 2010, UNCSA hosted a competition to choose the new, official "Fighting Pickle" mascot.
 Design entries and voting was opened to students, alumni, faculty, staff and former faculty and staff.
-The winner was unveiled on May 21, 2010 in the Student Union's cafe, "The Pickle Jar."
+The winner was unveiled on May 21, 2010, in the Student Union's cafe, "The Pickle Jar".

-Student organizations

-UNCSA has many active student organizations, including, but not limited to, the following: